TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          the user has typed at least 2 (minimumCharacters) characters in this field, a search will start and show a list of records matching the search word.
-The "suggest" wizard's properties can be configured directly in TCA or in page TSConfig (TCEFORM.suggest.default, TCEFORM.suggest.[queryTable], see TSconfig manual).
+The "suggest" wizard's properties can be configured directly in TCA or in page TSconfig (TCEFORM.suggest.default, TCEFORM.suggest.[queryTable], see TSconfig manual).

          The configuration options are applied to each table queried by the